PriDebnath/Language-note/django/django.md

 Views

-   Getting complex data from database, converting them to python's data type using serializer classes and converting this data to json then serving this json data to specific url  can be done here
+   Getting complex data from database, converting them to python's data type using serializer classes and converting this data to json then serving this json data to specific url  can be done here.

+The view function reads the path, query, and body parameters included in the client's request If required, it uses this data to interact with the models to perform CRUD operations.

 #drinks/views.py